 Here are answers to some of the most frequently asked questions about accession to the 1961 Convention on the Reduction of Statelessness.
-Further questions and details are discussed in Nationality and Statelessness: A Handbook for Parliamentarians (UNHCR and Inter-Parliamentary Union, 2005, updated in 2008).
+Further questions and details are discussed in Nationality and Statelessness: A Handbook for Parliamentarians (UNHCR and Inter-Parliamentary Union, 2005, revised second edition forthcoming in 2014).

-■ Is the 1961 Convention relevant for States that have safeguards for avoiding statelessness in place?
+• Is the 1961 Convention relevant for States that have safeguards for avoiding statelessness in place?